thierryruiz/angular-7-shared-module-service/README.md

-# Angular Service shared between eager and lazy loaded modules
+# Angular service singleton shared between eager and lazy loaded modules

 A sample Angular app showing how to share a service singleton between modules.